LiquidRazor/ListDisplay/docs/api/list-display.createstaticsource.md

 ## createStaticSource() function

-Creates a simple, static data source that just returns an initial snapshot of rows and does not stream patches.
+Creates a simple, static data source that returns an initial snapshot of rows without streaming updates or patches.

 **Signature:**